ghadiaravi13/ghadiaravi13.github.io/_posts/2023-01-15-multi-arm-bandits.md

 This blog provides a brief walkthrough of the multi-armed bandits.
 I have tried to structure this blog referring from the book "Reinforcement Learning: An Introduction" by Sutton & Barto.
-This blog is intended for anyone who wants to learn about bandits who has some knowledge of probability and basic mathematics.
+This blog is intended for anyone who has some knowledge of probability and basic mathematics.

 ### Literal resemblance